IP-CAM/Paymaster-Extension-for-Opencart-v.3.x/readme.md

 To work with an online checkout: Add tax classes

-1. Tax rates in tax classes must be empty
+1.Tax rates in tax classes must be empty

-2. Входим в настройки модуля Paymaster
+2. Enter the settings of the Paymaster module

-3. Присваиваем налоговый класс к налоговой ставке
+3. We assign the tax class to the tax rate

-4. Добавляем всем товарам налоговый класс
+4. Add tax class to all products

-5. Включаем учет налогов
+5. Turn on tax accounting